-Laziness and complacency is one of the main reasons cyber breaches happen.
+Laziness and complacency are one of the main reasons cyber breaches happen.
 For the most part, cyber criminals aren’t using advanced technology and incredible hacking skills to get into corporate systems.
 They either trick people (e.g. through phishing), or they take advantage of our laziness.

-“Hey John, Kelly (your wife’s name) sent me this picture – I just wanted to double check with you? – LINK”.
+“Hey John, Kelly (your wife’s name) sent me this picture – I just wanted to double-check with you? – LINK”.

 Your curiosity gets the better of you and you click, installing malware that will track your keystrokes.
-Alternatively you could be sent to a “login page” to Google, Dropbox, OneDrive – whatever they want to get into.
+Alternatively, you could be sent to a “login page” to Google, Dropbox, OneDrive – whatever they want to get into.
 It’s a fake page.
 You enter your email address and password, and now they have it.

-It's NOT Paranoia - It's Sensible
+It’s NOT paranoia – It’s sensible

 You NEED to be paranoid.
 There’s a lot of untrustworthy people in the world who will try to compromise your accounts for their gain.
 Your automatic standpoint when receiving online messages or emails should be one of suspicion.
 If you’re automatically trusting until they prove otherwise, you’re going to get caught out at some point and it could have catastrophic consequences either personally – or for your business.

 1. Have separate email accounts for different purposes

 Most people just have two separate email accounts.
 One for work, and one for personal use.
 Some people just have one, which they use for both.